 Dining and Lodging Recommendations

 Are you in Santa Barbara or France?
-The winery, tasting room, courtyard, and gardens resemble a Provencal countryside.
-The setting is absolutely beautiful and serene.
-The focus at Sunstone is on reds, producing several award winning wines.
+The winery, tasting room, courtyard, and gardens resemble the Provencal countryside.
+The setting is beautiful and serene.
+The focus at Sunstone is on reds, producing several excellent and superb wines.
 All the vineyards on the Sunstone estate are 100 % certified organic vines.
-We found the wines to be absolutely delicious.
-This is a favorite spot among the locals.
-This is also a wonderful choice to have your picnic lunch and the perfect escape spot To get to Sunstone from Gainey, head back on Mission Dr for 1.2 miles and take a right on N. Rufugio Road.
+Sunstone is also a fantastic choice to have your picnic lunch and the perfect escape spot.
+To get to Sunstone from Gainey, head back on Mission Dr for 1.2 miles and take a right on N. Refugio Road.
 Watch for the entrance.

 Australian-born winemaker Mike Brown is the owner and winemaker of this Santa Barbara winery, which is a bit out of character from the other Santa Barbara wineries.
 The unusual name of Kalyra is an aborigine term that means“ a wild and pleasant place.”
-The winery offers up a fare of Australian wines under the Brown label.
-The grapes actually come from Australia for these wines.
-The other two lines of wines are from selected vineyards in the Santa Barbara wine region.
-The winery also produces several interesting and very good dessert wines.
-Kalyra is located off Refugio Road just a short distance from Sunstone.
+The winery also produces several exciting and delicious dessert wines.
+Kalyra is off Refugio Road just a short distance from Sunstone.
 The Kalyra winery is featured in the cult wine movie Sideways.

 A long and attractive entranceway of English gardens and lawns leads to the Rideau tasting room.
 The tasting room alone is reason enough to visit this charming winery.
 The tasting room is a refurbished country landmark known as the Alamo Pintado Adobe.
 Originally built in 1884, it now has the look and feel of New Orleans.
 That is due to the Creole background of the owner Iris Rideau who purchased this property in 1989.
 The winery specializes in Rhone varietal wines.
-The winery is highly regarded for its production of high-end quality wines.
 Rideau is 3 miles from Kalyra.
-Head north on N. Rufugio Road for 1.5 miles.
+Head north on N. Refugio Road for 1.5 miles.
 Take a left on Baseline Avenue for one mile, take a left on Alamo Pintado Road.
 The winery will be on your right.

-This winery is just a little out of the way from the rest of the wineries on the Santa Ynez Wine Trail, but try not not miss this beautiful spot.
-The backroads to the winery are so beautiful!
+This winery is just a little out of the way from the rest of the wineries on the Santa Ynez Wine Trail, but try not to miss this beautiful spot.
+The backroads to the winery are spectacular!
 This area is the Ballard Canyon AVA and is only one of two tasting rooms open in Ballard Canyon AVA.
-At Rusack we love the entire lineup of the wines from whites to reds, especially the Syrah.
-Bring a picnic lunch and dine on the deck and take in the wondrous views of the vineyards.
-This is one of our favorite picnic spots in all wine country.
+At Rusack, we love the entire lineup of the wines from whites to reds, especially the Syrah.
+Bring a picnic lunch and dine on the deck and take in the awe-inspiring views of the vineyards.
+Rusack is one of our favorite picnic spots in all wine country.
 To get there from Rideau, head south on Alamo Pintado Road for 2 miles and turn right onto Viborg.
 Take a left onto Squire Lane, continue on Fredensborg Road and then a right onto Chalk Hill.
 To get there from Gainey, take a left on Mission Drive and continue for 4.5 miles.
-In Solvang take a right on Atterdag Road that becomes Chalk Hill and then Ballard Canyon Road.
+In Solvang, take a right on Atterdag Road that becomes Chalk Hill and then Ballard Canyon Road.
 Take Ballard Canyon for about 2 miles.
 You can head back to the town of Los Olivos by turning left out of the winery.
 Continue straight along Ballard Canyon Road.